google/triage-party/README.md

 1. Wait for attendees to show up
 1. The meeting host selects the appropriate number of players, and shares the resulting Triage Party URL
-  * If someone is showing up later, we may leave a slot open and re-shard later if they do not appear
+1. If someone is showing up later, we may leave a slot open and re-shard later if they do not appear
 1. The meeting host assigns each attendee a player number
 1. Players move section by section, using the "open items in new tabs" feature to quickly work through issues
 1. When a player leaves, the meeting host "re-shards", and all players select the updated player count in the drop-down
-  * Re-shards work best when the rules have a clear documented resolution
+1. If a player does not have the background necessary to resolve an item, they present the item to discuss with the rest of the players

+NOTE: Multi-player works best if the "Resolution" field of each rule has a clear action to resolve the item and remove it from the list.

 ## Configuration